 Ryan Bomberger (photo, right), co-founder of the Radiance Foundation, spoke on abortion, poverty, and racial discrimination, and wowed the participants with a presentation from his own experience as an adopted son and an adoptive parent.
 Political scientist Michael J. New guided participants in a detailed exploration of the social science and public opinion data on life issues.
 Mary O'Callaghan, a Public Policy Fellow of the CEC and disability advocate, discussed prenatal diagnosis of disability, its challenges to parents, and its threat to unborn children with disabilities.
 Participants were treated to a joyful testimony from Katie Shaw, a 32 year-old woman with Down Syndrome, who offered a moving account of how much she loves her full and busy life.
 Dr. Monique Chireau, M.D. of Duke University Medical School addressed the epidemiological evidence comparing the safety of abortion and childbirth, followed by Suzy Younger of St. Joseph FertilityCare, who discussed life affirming forms of reproductive health care.
 Dr. Colleen Malloy, M.D. of the Northwestern University Medical School, presented on fetal health and therapeutic intervention in utero.
 Rev. Michael Sherwin, O.P. of the University of Fribourg, Switzerland shared the theological foundations of the culture of life.
 Law Professor and former spokesperson for the U.S. Conference of Catholic Bishops (USCCB) Helen Alvaré presented a set of principles of communication and persuasion (rooted in civility and respect) that has made her one of the world's most eloquent and powerful advocates for life and human dignity.
 Richard Doerflinger, retired associate director of pro-life efforts for the USCCB, drew upon his vast experience to offer advice on pursuing pro-life public policies at the state and federal levels, and the concluding capstone lecture from director Carter Snead ended the week on a note of hope and gratitude for the witness that each of the participants represents in their pro-life work.

-Participants at the 2017 Notre Dame Vita Institute represented the following organizations: African Organization for Families; And Then There Were None; Archdiocese of Los Angeles Office of Life, Justice, and Peace; Archdiocese of New York Family Life/Respect Life Office; Archdiocese of Washington Department of Life Issues; Archdiocese of Zagreb Office for Pastoral Care of the Family; Avail NYC; Be Not Afraid; Casa Sacra Cuori; Charlotte Lozier Institute; Climb Organization; CMF CURO; Diocese of Arlington Catholic Charities; EWTN Global Catholic Network; Franciscan Alliance; LifeWorks Ohio; Maryland Catholic Conference; National Gianna Center for Women's Health & Fertility; North Main Street Church of God; One of Us Foundation; Pontifical Javierian University; Pro-Life Campaign Ireland; Students for Life of America; Susan B. Anthony List; UNESCO Chair in Bioethics & Human Rights; The Vida Initiative; and Vigilare.
+Participants at the 2017 Notre Dame Vita Institute represented the following organizations: African Organization for Families; And Then There Were None; Archdiocese of Los Angeles Office of Life, Justice, and Peace; Archdiocese of New York Family Life/Respect Life Office; Archdiocese of Washington; Archdiocese of Zagreb Office for Pastoral Care of the Family; Avail NYC; Be Not Afraid; Casa Sacra Cuori; Charlotte Lozier Institute; Climb Organization; CMF CURO; Diocese of Arlington Catholic Charities; EWTN Global Catholic Network; Franciscan Alliance; LifeWorks Ohio; Maryland Catholic Conference; National Gianna Center for Women's Health & Fertility; North Main Street Church of God; One of Us Foundation; Pontifical Javierian University; Pro-Life Campaign Ireland; Students for Life of America; Susan B. Anthony List; UNESCO Chair in Bioethics & Human Rights; The Vida Initiative; and Vigilare.

 During the week, participants had time to pray together at daily Mass, to build community over meals in the campus dining hall, and to see pro-life work in action as they learned best practices and networked during site visits to the award-winning Women’s Care Center of South Bend and the maternal group home Hannah’s House.